Słodowiec: Characteristics

 Słodowiec is a residential area with high-rise apartment buildings.
 Its eastern portion includes the neighbourhood of Buraków.
-Within Słodowiec are located the urban green spaces of Alder Carr Park, Zbigniew Herbert Park, and Jerzy Jarnuszkiewicz Square.
-At the corner of Broniewskiego Street and Home Army Avenue is also located a small forested arae of the Alder Carr nature and landscape complex.
-At the corner of Kasprowicza, Marymooncka, and Żeromskiego Streets was placed the Słodowiec station of the M1 line of the Warsaw Metro rapid transit underground system.

-Within neighbourhood are also located the Christian Theological Academy, a public university of theological and social studies, placed at 48 Broniewskiego Street, and the Catholic Church of the Descent of the Holy Spirit at 44 Broniewskiego Streett.
+The area includes the urban green spaces of Alder Carr Park, Zbigniew Herbert Park, and Jerzy Jarnuszkiewicz Square.
+A small forested area of the Alder Carr nature and landscape complex, is also present at the intersection of Broniewskiego Street and Home Army Avenue.
+The neighbourhood also has the Słodowiec station of the M1 line of the Warsaw Metro rapid transit underground system, located at the intersection of Kasprowicza, Marymooncka, and Żeromskiego Streets.
+Słodowiec also includes the Christian Theological Academy, a public university of theological and social studies, placed at 48 Broniewskiego Street, and the Church of the Descent of the Holy Spirit at 44 Broniewskiego Street, which belongs to the Roman Catholic denomination.

-Location and administrative boundaries
+Location and boundaries

-Słodowiec is located within the southeastern portion of the district of Bielany, in the city of Warsaw.
-As a City Information System area, its borders are determent by Żeromskiego Street, and Słowackiego Street to the north, Home Army Avenue to the east, Broniewskiego Street to the south, and Jarzębskiego Street to the west.
-It borders Stare Bielany to the north, Marymont-Kaskada to the north-east, Sady Żoliborskie to the east, and Piaski to the south.
-Its eastern boundary forms the border of the district of Bielany, bordering the district of Żoliborz to the east.
+Słodowiec is a City Information System area, located within the southeastern portion of the district of Bielany.
+Its borders are aproximetly determent by Żeromskiego Street, and Słowackiego Street to the north; Home Army Avenue to the east, Broniewskiego Street to the south; and Jarzębskiego Street to the west.
+The neighbourhood borders Stare Bielany to the north, Marymont-Kaskada to the north-east, Sady Żoliborskie to the east, and Piaski to the south.
+Its eastern boundary forms the border between the districts of Bielany and Żoliborz.